TylorS/typed/readme.md

 ### Examples

 I'd love suggestions as to what kinds of examples would be useful!
-Feel free to open an issue, I'd like to make this more accessible than just hard API documentation.
+Feel free to open an issue, I'd like to make this more accessible to more than just FP experts

-- [ ] fp-to-the-max
+- [x] fp-to-the-max
 - [ ] react
 - [ ] uhtml

+### Documentation

+I'd love suggestions as to what kinds of documentation would be useful!
+Feel free to open an issue, I'd like to make this more accessible to more than just FP experts

+> Suggestions welcome!

+- [ ] API Documentation
+- [ ] Resume tutorial
+- [ ] Env tutorial
+- [ ] Refs tutorial
+- [ ] Fiber tutorial
+- [ ] Hooks tutorial
 - [ ]